-Effective as of the 2020 proxy season, CBCA distributing corporations must provide shareholders with enhanced disclosure regarding diversity of their directors and executive officers as to representation of aboriginal peoples, members of visible minorities and persons with disabilities (additional designated groups) in addition to disclosure around representation of women.
-In connection with the CBCA amendments, effective February 21, 2020, Capital Power amended our Board Diversity Policy to specify consideration of the additional designated groups in our approach to diversity as contemplated above.
+Capital Power must provide shareholders with enhanced disclosure regarding diversity of their directors and executive officers as to representation of Indigenous people, members of visible minorities and persons with disabilities (additional designated groups) in addition to disclosure with respect to representation of women.
+Effective February 21, 2020, Capital Power's Board Diversity Policy specifically contemplates the additional designated groups in our approach to addressing diversity at the Board level.